CSPS-EFPC-DAAN/DevOps/README.md

 ## Subsequent Classes

-* Week 2 - April 10 & 11
+* Week 2 - April 10 & 11: Introduction to Python
-* Week 3 - April 17 & 18
+* Week 3 - April 17 & 18: Azure Cloud
-* Week 4 - April 22 & 23
+* Week 4 - April 25 & 26: AWS Cloud
+* Week 5 -
-* Week 5 - May 1 & 2
+* Week 5 - May 1 & 2: CI/CD & Tools

 In addition to your classes, you will be invited to an additional learning opportunity at least once a month.
+We encourage you to attend this optional training session on April 29 & 30 :

+**Native Cloud Development**

+To register, please [fill out this form](https://forms.gle/8zLsZWpTQL51b1xC6).
+Seats are limited so act fast!

 Please review this [evergreen master schedule](https://docs.google.com/spreadsheets/d/1K5v3KYBZB6R3mG4n2Xyyu94Gh-bQjIhDOzIqrSwHVN8/edit?usp=sharing) for more information.

 **Note that participation for the entire duration of the in-class training is mandatory**.